wheaney/decky-XRGaming/README.md

 If you *WANT* to keep a low resolution, then you can just use the `Display size` slider to make the screen appear larger.

+### SBS mode isn't working ###
+For the most consistent experience across all games and graphics settings:
+* Use stretched content.
+To do this, first enable stretching by going to **the Deck's** `...` **Performance menu** and move the **Scaling Mode** slider to `Stretch`.
+Then in the plugin's Decky sidebar, enable the **Content is stretched** toggle.
+* In **Steam's Settings/Display dialog,** make sure the **Automatically set resolution** toggle is enabled.
+* Prior to launching a game, in **the Game Details view** (where it shows the green "Play" button), click the **Settings** (cog) icon, go to the **Properties** view, and set the resolution to `Native`.

+If you're seeing a different image in each eye:
+* Be sure the plugin's mode is still set to `Virtual Display`.
+* If your game is **NOT** 3D (this is most games), disable the **Content is 3D** toggle.
+* If your game is 3D, enable the **Content is 3D** toggle.

-## Mouse mode
+## VR-Lite mode

-When in mouse mode, the device movements are converted to mouse movements, and should be recognized by any PC game that supports keyboard/mouse input.
+When in VR-lite mode, the device movements are converted to mouse movements (by default), and should be recognized by any PC game that supports keyboard/mouse input.
 This will work most naturally for games where mouse movements is used to control "look"/camera movements.
 For point-and-click style games, you may want to disable the driver so your glasses act as just a simple display.

 To adjust the sensitivity of mapping head movements to mouse movements, use the Decky UI on Steam Deck, or `~/bin/xreal_driver_config --mouse-sensitivity 20` via the terminal.